 8 Hillel Street, Jerusalem

 From the famous Israeli chef and mastermind, Assaf Granit, who stands behind one of the best restaurants in Jerusalem, Machneyuda, comes of the best bars in Jerusalem, Yudale Bar.
-This lively bar uses fresh produce from the Mahane Yehuda market in its curated cocktails and rotating menu of delicious tapas, which include dishes like beef carpaccio and grilled calamari.
+This lively bar uses fresh produce from the Mahane Yehuda market in its curated cocktails and rotating menu of delicious tapas.
+They include dishes like beef carpaccio and grilled calamari.
+You can also take a market tour and cooking class for the full experience.
 The bartenders and cooks are inviting, and you will probably end the night singing and dancing with them.
 The most exciting part about the restaurant is that you can watch the chefs at work right before your eyes.

 10 Beit Yaakov Street, Jerusalem